minhhao97vn/PFML/README.md

 # Poisoning Attacks on Fair Machine Learning

-This code replicates the experiments from the paper "Poisoning Attacks on Fair Machine Learning" submitted to AAAI-22
+This code replicates the experiments from the paper "Poisoning Attacks on Fair Machine Learning" accepted in DASFAA 2022

 ## Dependencies
 In this project, we use Python 3.7.9 and dependencies on win-64 system.